 What is Soil?

 The soil is the small granules that cover the surface of the earth.
 It is the surface out of which plants grow and are mainly composed of organic and inorganic material.
 It takes thousands of years for soil formation and is mainly formed by the breakdown of rocks through the action of wind, water, temperature, and climate.
 There are various types of soil and they include clay, loam, silt, sand, etc.

 The soil is found in layers, which are arranged during the formation of soil.
 These layers called horizons, the sequence of layers is the soil profile.
-The layers of soil can easily be observed by their color and size of particles.
+The layers of soil can easily be observed by their colour and size of particles.
 The main layers of the soil are topsoil, subsoil and the parent rock.
 Each layer has its own characteristics.

 The vertical section of the soil that is exposed by a soil pit is termed as the soil profile.
 A soil pit is a hole that is dug from the surface of the soil to the underlying bedrock.
 Soil profile plays a very important role in determining the use of the soil.
-It helps one to differentiate the given sample of soil from other soil samples based on factors like its color, texture, structure, and thickness, as well as its chemical composition.
+It helps one to differentiate the given sample of soil from other soil samples based on factors like its colour, texture, structure, and thickness, as well as its chemical composition.